 Currently working in a perioperative environment or planning to do so.

 We don’t want anything to get in the way of you achieving your dreams and supercharging your career.
-That’s why we offer Openpay.
-In three simple steps, get started.
+That’s why we offer flexible payment options, as explained below, get started.

-- 2. Pay your first instalment today, spread the rest over weekly or fortnightly instalments.
+- 2. Pay your first instalment today, spread out the rest.
 We will have you enrolled straight away.

 Our LSO course is accredited by the Australian College of Nursing (8 CPD points).
 This course can be used as the laser safety education evidence for a license application to Queensland Radiation Health (ED253), Government of Western Australia Radiological Council and the Tasmanian Government Radiation Protection Unit.